What is your idea of Christmas bliss?

 For me, when you strip away the flickering candle light, crackling fire, the scent of pine and baking cooking, the wrapping paper all over the floor and the decadent food, Christmas is Love.
 More than anything else, my soul seeks connection with the special people in my life.

-I think the magical thing about Christmas is it offers and opportunity to connect.
+I think the magical thing about Christmas is it offers and an opportunity to connect.

 “It is such a blessing to have you in my life.
-What I absolutely adore about you is …x, y, and z.
-I admire/ am inspired by your ability to w.
-You are such a loveable person and I wanted to let you know, on this magical day, how much you mean to me.”
+What I adore about you is …x, y, and z.
+I admire/ I am inspired by your ability to….
+You are such a loveable person, and I wanted to let you know, on this magical day, how much you mean to me.”

 How would you feel?

-In my experience it is slightly to very difficult for people to utter these words.
-This may be because most adults are walking around a little bit, or very broken inside.
+In my experience, it is uncomfortable for people to utter these words; this may be because most adults are walking around a little bit, or very broken inside.
 The longer one lives, the more one accumulates scars.
 Now, some of these scars are beautiful reminders of our strength and resilience.
 But some injuries still throb with pain, or ache, even years later.

 My heart goes out to you.
 And I believe in your bravery.
 (For help on learning how to handle read: the energy vampire personality type.)

-Just imagine what the world would feel like, if on Christmas day everyone was told by the people in their life, how loveable, important and admired they are?
-I imagine there would be enough good cheer that we wouldn’t need the wine, cocktails or hot chocolate to be warmed from head to toe.
+Just imagine what the world would feel like if on Christmas day everyone heard from the people in their life, how lovable, valuable and admired they are?
+I imagine there would be enough good cheer that we wouldn’t need the wine, cocktails or hot chocolate to be warm from head to toe.